 “A Filmografia de Licínio Azevedo: Retratos da Pós-Guerra em Moçambique.”
 Filmes da África e da Diáspora.
 Eds.
 Alessandra Meleiro & Mohamed Bamba, Editora da Universidade Federal da Bahia (EDUFBA), 2012.

 “Fernando Pessoa: o drama homoerótico.”
-O corpo em pessoa. eds.
-Ana Klobucka and Mark Sabine (Lisbon: Assírio & Alvim, 2010)
+O corpo em Pessoa: corporalidade, género, sexualidade. eds.
+Ana Klobucka and Mark Sabine (Lisbon: Assírio & Alvim, 2010).

 “Teaching Lusophone African Fiction.”
 Teaching the African Novel.
 Ed.
 Gaurav Desai.
 New York: MLA Publications, 2009.